-Fig. A. Typical Configuration for SAFELINK Horizontal Lifeline System.
-PVC Sleeve is inserted into pre-poured concrete, and aluminum posts are inserted into PVC sleeve.
+Fig. A. Typical Configuration for SAFELINK Horizontal Lifeline System PVC Sleeve is inserted into pre-poured concrete, and aluminum posts are inserted into PVC sleeve.
+(NOTE: Only this installation method allows for (4) Users.
+All other installation methods are limited to (2) Users).